ismms-himc/cellranger-aws-pipeline-docs/README.md

 # Cellranger AWS Pipeline

-  This repo is working towards deploying the 10X cellranger pipeline on AWS.
+This repo sets up and runs cellranger (mkfastq and count) on the tiny-bcl example using AWS batch.
 In a separate repo, [dockerized-cellranger](https://github.com/ismms-himc/dockerized_cellranger), we ran `cellranger mkfastq` and `cellranger count` in a docker container using the `tiny-bcl` example dataset (the image ran successfully on linux but not on mac).

 This repo is also where we are building upon the tutorial branch of [cellranger-aws-pipeline](https://github.com/ismms-himc/cellranger-aws-pipeline/tree/tutorial).

 Currently, we can get several jobs to run and share the same `docker_scratch` directory and have access to up to 64GB of memory.
 Next, we are working on getting jobs to run `cellranger mkfastq` and `cellranger count`.

 ## Pipeline Overview
 * step-1: Download bcl data and reference transcriptome from S3
 * step-2: Run single `cellranger mkfastq` job on tiny-bcl data
 * step-3: Run multiple `cellranger count` jobs on the tiny-bcl fastqs (use samplesheet)

 The steps required to submit jobs to AWS batch are discussed below.

+# 1.

+aws s3 ls s3://10x-data-backup --profile himc

-# 1. Build Stack using Cloudformation and Make AMI with 1TB Volume
+# 2. Build Stack using Cloudformation and Make AMI with 1TB Volume

 The following AWS CLI commands can be used to create and update the cloudformation stack on AWS.

 ### Create the stack
 Creat the stack using the `cf_cellranger.json` cloudformation:

 `$ aws cloudformation create-stack --template-body file://cf_cellranger.json --stack-name cellranger-job --capabilities CAPABILITY_NAMED_IAM`

 ### Update the existing stack

 `$ aws cloudformation update-stack --template-body file://cf_cellranger.json --stack-name cellranger-job --capabilities CAPABILITY_NAMED_IAM`

 The cloudformation template sets up the mounted volume for the jobs (see jobdefinition in template) and tells batch to use a custom AMI that has a mounted 1TB volume for the compute environment.
 See [aws-batch-genomics](https://aws.amazon.com/blogs/compute/building-high-throughput-genomic-batch-workflows-on-aws-batch-layer-part-3-of-4/) part 3 to see how to make a custom AMI.
 Also see the [cloudformation docs](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-batch-computeenvironment.html) for an exmaple of how to use a custom AMI as a compute environment for AWS batch.

 Other helpful links:

 * [aws London pop-up video batch computing](https://www.youtube.com/watch?v=H8bmHU_z8Ac&t=662s)
 * [base2 genomics presentation for AWS re:invent](https://www.youtube.com/watch?v=8dApnlJLY54&t=2785s)

-# 2. Upload reference data to S3
+# 3. Upload reference data to S3

 * Create a new S3 bucket.
 * Upload `refdata-cellranger-GRCh38-1.2.0` and `tiny-bcl` to S3 (~16GB) using `boto3`.
 This reference is not in the repo and the upload was done elsewhere.

 ** This was already done for my personal account

-# 3. Make and Run Docker Image that will be used as the Batch Job Definition
+# 4. Make and Run Docker Image that will be used as the Batch Job Definition
 Use the following docker commands to build and run the container.
 Here, `<URI>` refers to your _Account ID_.

 *** Make sure you have the file `cellranger-2.1.0.tar.gz` in the directory (the file is ~700MB so it is not included in the repo).

 `$ docker build -t <URI>.dkr.ecr.us-east-1.amazonaws.com/awsbatch/cellranger-aws-pipeline .`

 `$ docker run -it --rm -p 8087:80 <URI>.dkr.ecr.us-east-1.amazonaws.com/awsbatch/cellranger-aws-pipeline`

 See the next section for the commands to run within the container.

-# 4. Create repository
+# 5. Create repository
  Run `python 1_make_ecr_dockerized_cellranger.py`.

  ** This fails for me since I already create it.

-# 5. Push Image to AWS ECS
+# 6. Push Image to AWS ECS

 After the image has been built it needs to be pushed to AWS ECS.
 First auth credentials need to be obtained by running

 `$ aws ecr get-login`

 This will return a long aws CLI command that you need to copy and paste into the terminal.
 You may need to remove `-e none` from the command if docker gives an error.
 Now that you have the proper credentials, you will be able to push the repository using the following command:

 `$ docker push <URI>.dkr.ecr.us-east-1.amazonaws.com/awsbatch/cellranger-aws-pipeline`

-# 6. Create Custom AMI
+# 7. Create Custom AMI
 While in the AWS console, go to the EC2 service section.
 Click "Instances" on the left-hand side panel.
 Then hit the blue "Launch Instance" button near the top of the page.
 Then, on the left menu, click on "AWS Marketplace".